jifaley/Dcm_to_Mhd/README.md

 # Dcm_to_Mhd
-A simple dicom to Mhd Convert using Convert3d
+A simple dicom to Mhd/raw Convert using Convert3d